NLnetLabs/routinator/doc/manual/source/manual-page.rst

             An integer value that specifies the maximum number of CAs a given CA may be away from a trust anchor certificate before it is rejected.
 If the option is missing, a default of 32 will be used.

+      enable-dnssec
+            A boolean value specifying whether BGPsec router keys should be included in the published dataset.
+If false or missing, no router keys will be included.

       dirty
             A boolean value which, if true, specifies that unused files and